Beneficiary

 About Us

-13 11 20 is a private and confidential Information and Support line run by our experienced healthcare professionals.
-It’s available to anyone who is affected by or concerned about cancer and works to connect
+13 11 20 is a free and confidential phone line run by Cancer Council’s experienced health professionals, offering support and information about cancer.
+It’s available to anyone who is affected by or concerned about cancer and works to connect Australians with relevant cancer support, information, and resources.

-Our 13 11 20 Information and Support service received over 36,000 calls from Australian’s affected by cancer in need of support last year.
+Our 13 11 20 Information and Support service received over 37,000 calls from Australian’s affected by cancer in need of support last year.

 Please help us in continuing to provide this much-needed service for the Australian community by fundraising